lando/laravel/docs/development.md

       matrix:
         leia-tests:
             # This should be the filename, without .leia.js extension in the test directory
-            # NOTE that you will need to run yarn generate:tests to see these
+            # NOTE that you will need to run npm run generate:tests to see these
           - test: platform-sh-maria-db-10-1-example
             # This should be the directory that the test was generated from
             source: examples/mariadb-10.2